-Through this $7 million regional award from the Bill & Melinda Gates Foundation, IntraHealth International is working to improve nutrition and reproductive, maternal, newborn, and child health in the nine Ouagadougou Partnership countries of West Africa.
+Through phases one and two of this regional award from the Bill & Melinda Gates Foundation, IntraHealth International is working to improve nutrition and reproductive, maternal, newborn, and child health in the nine Ouagadougou Partnership countries of West Africa.

 Francophone West Africa has among the highest maternal, neonatal, and child mortality rates in the world.
 The World Health Organization estimates that more than 303,000 women died in 2015 due to complications of pregnancy or childbirth, more than one-third of them in West and Central Africa.
 The global maternal mortality rate is 216/100,000 live births, while the maternal mortality rate in the nine Ouagadougou Partnership countries—Benin, Guinea, Mali, Mauritania, Senegal, Togo, Burkina Faso, Cote D’Ivoire, and Niger—ranges from 315 (Senegal) to 679 (Guinea).

 One out of every 41 women will die of maternal causes in these countries, compared to 1 in 4,900 in higher-income nations.